palantir/atlasdb/docs/contributing.md

 adding a markdown file to `docs/` and then adding the appropriate navigation configuration in `_data/atlasdb/sidebar.yml`.

+You can generate and view the docs locally by running `jekyll serve --config configs/atlasdb/config.yml` and opening `http://127.0.0.1:4009/`.

 The docs are a fork of the [jekyll documentation theme](https://github.com/tomjohnson1492/documentation-theme-jekyll).
 See [the theme